 There are a lot of issues raised around the subject of wearing a poppy:

 - Right side or left side?

-- Employees and students being told to remove their poppy from their work uniform.
+- Employees and students being told to remove their poppies

-- And of course, how to get the thing to stay on for more than 10 minutes.
+- And, of course, how do you get the thing to stay on for more than 10 minutes?

 What do you think?
 Do you wear your poppy after Remembrance Day?